top of page

 The Midgets?
 Really?

-By Carlo Kumpula (October, 2020)
+By Carlo Kumpula (Revised: June, 2023)

 That brings us to the Butternut Midgets, which some might question as to why they're included in my book.
 Rest assured, it was a difficult decision; one that I didn't take lightly.
 I discussed the issue with several teacher colleagues from around the state, all of whom agreed with my rationale.